Bakry2002/fullstack-movie-website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the demo of the project.

 Note that:
-This project uses the latest Next.js version 13.4 so, it runs on both the client side and server-side.
+This project uses the latest Next.js version 13.4 app router so, it runs on both the client side and server-side.

 ## Tools Used